MoriNaku/Unity-RPG-Data-Tools/README.md

 * Updated all existing editor windows to use the new module system.
 * Converted the existing Ability functionality into an `AbilityModule` as the first optional module implementation.
 * Verified module persistence across save/load cycles for both existing and newly created assets.

+### 7-15-2026
+* Restructured Core folder to be more organized
+* Added an Example folder for empty data sets for user customization